mtulio/infrastructure-provider-onboarding-guide/docs/platform-external/use-case-oci-upi.md

 !!! tip "Info"
-    The resource name provided in this guide is not a standard but follows a similar naming convention created by the installer in supported cloud providers.
+    The resource name provided in this guide is not a standard but follows a similar naming convention created by the installer in the supported cloud providers.
 The names will also be used in future sections to discover resources.

 Create the VCN and dependencies with the following configuration: